lukaszdworako/PCRS_236_Parsons/pcrs/problems_fa_visuals/README.md

 * models.py cannot successfully import the PADS package (tried it for a couple hours to no avail)

-**Questions:**
+# Questions:

 1. What have you done so far?

-A: I have created an app for the visualization, outlined a clear algorithm to use to test the user and have begun putting the algorithm in the app.
+A: I have created an app for the visualization, outlined a clear algorithm to use to test the user and have begun putting the algorithm in the app (have been met with quite a few difficulties).
 I have also modified the forms accordingly.
+You can view the forms at http://127.0.0.1:8000/problems/fa_visuals/list (replace localhost with whatever you're using).
-The current commit does not run (at the time of writing), so I'll stash some of my changes and keep what I had finished.
+~~The current commit does not run (at the time of writing), so I'll stash some of my changes and keep what I had finished.~

 2. What I expected to get done.